No individual, business or economy in the world has been left untouched by COVID-19.

 Your business can support by doing any or all of these three things:

 The biggest funding gap is for researching, developing and scaling up potential vaccines, treatments and tests through CEPI and the COVID-19 Therapeutics Accelerator.
 Additional funding is also needed for bodies like the World Health Organization (WHO) who can help ensure these innovations reach the people who need them the most.

+Outside of the COVID-Zero campaign, many other businesses and philanthropies have donated to support coronavirus research and development.
 Mastercard is a founding partner of the COVID-19 Therapeutics Accelerator.
 CEPI has received donations from the investment firm Citadel and gaming company Ndemic Creations.
 And the WHO Solidarity Response Fund has received donations from numerous private sector organisations including HSBC, Nike and Johnson & Johnson.

 "We will only beat Covid-19 together.
 Science and technology will deliver much-needed treatments and vaccines to save lives."